MitchFawcett/SmartPhone/README.md

 Source data for the assignment was provided at this location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Further documentation for this solution can be found in the Codebook.md and in the run_analysis.R script.

 Source data files used by my solution:
 * activity_labels.txt
 * features.txt